orkes-io/orkes-conductor-client/docs/workflow/README.md

 > [!note]
 > See [workflow_ops.java] for a fully working application that demonstrates working with the workflow executions and sending signals to the workflow to manage its state.

-Workflows represent te application state.
+Workflows represent the application state.
 With Conductor, you can query the workflow execution state anytime during its lifecycle.
-You can also send Signals to the workflow that determines the outcome of the workflow state.
+You can also send signals to the workflow that determines the outcome of the workflow state.

 [WorkflowClient]() is the client interface used to manage workflow executions.